What is cognitive bias?

 Psychologists see cognitive bias as a coping mechanism.
 Simplifying new data allows your brain to process it faster.

-On the surface, it works well, but this subconscious act may cause incorrect judgments and interpretations - particularly as part of the research process.
+On the surface, it works well, but this subconscious act may cause incorrect judgments and interpretations - particularly as part of the process.

 Let’s learn more about cognitive biases, signs to watch for, and some cognitive bias examples.